FantasticFiasco/mvvm-dialogs/README.md

 ## Custom windows

-Dialogs in WPF that don't inherit from `Window`, or content dialogs in UWP that don't inherit from `ContentDialog` are called custom dialogs.
+Dialogs in WPF that doesn't inherit from `Window`, or content dialogs in UWP that doesn't inherit from `ContentDialog`, are called custom dialogs.
 These custom dialogs are supported, but in order for `DialogService` to know how to interact with them, you will have to implement the `IWindow` interface in WPF or `IContentDialog` in UWP.

 ## Custom framework dialogs